Family Educational Rights and Privacy Act (FERPA) Policy

 Students’ Rights under FERPA

-- The right to inspect and review the student’s education records within 45 days after the day McNeese State University receives a request for access.
-A student should submit to the registrar, dean, head of the academic department, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
+- The right to inspect and review the student’s education records within 45 days after the day the University receives a request for access.
+A student should submit to the registrar, dean, academic department head, or other appropriate official a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 - The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the McNeese State University to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA is:
+- The right to file a complaint with the US Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
+The name and address of the office that administers FERPA is:

 Under FERPA, only directory information may be released without a student’s written consent, except to the extent that FERPA authorizes disclosure without consent.
 Directory information is defined as: a student’s name, address, telephone number, and email address; date and place of birth; major field of study and classification; enrollment status (full-time or part-time; undergraduate or graduate); photograph; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance, degrees, awards, and honors received; and previous educational institution most recently attended.